Vidur-ICLR/pull_request_template_test/.github/pull_request_template.md

 - [ ] My code follows the style guidelines of this project
 - [ ] I have performed a self-review of my own code
 - [ ] I have checked the functionality locally
-- [ ] I have checked the functionality locally on 10.5.1.45 server
+- [ ] I have checked the functionality locally on intenral QA server
 - [ ] New and existing functionality working fine locally with my changes
-- [ ] Any dependent changes have been merged and published in downstream modules
 - [ ] I have checked my code and corrected any misspellings

 ## Screenshot (if applicable):